cabinetoffice/national-leadership-centre-website/pages/cookies.md

 permalink: /cookies/index.html
 ---

+Cookies are files saved on your phone, tablet or computer when you visit a website.

-Small files (known as ’cookies’) are put onto your computer to collect information about how you browse the site.
+We use cookies to store information about how you use the National Leadership Centre website, such as the pages you visit.

 Cookies are used to: